Center Grove Middle School Central

 Who is eligible for NJHS?

 At CGMSC, in accordance with national standards set by NJHS, students will first qualify for an invitation through their demonstration of success in the area of scholarship.
 That means, students in 7th or 8th grade with a cumulative GPA of 3.6 on an 4 point scale will receive an invitation to fill out an information sheet.
 Students will then fill out the information sheet to give examples of their accomplishments in the remaining areas of Leadership, Service, Character, and Citizenship.
-Therefore, just because a student qualifies based on their cumulative GPA (scholarship), they will not automatically be inducted into the NJHS.
+Therefore, just because a student qualifies based on their cumulative GPA (scholarship), does not mean they will not automatically be inducted into the NJHS.

 Where can I find my GPA?